-- First use of RT-PCR to identify circulating cells in prostate cancer patients, 1992 Dr. Moreno, Mulholland and Gomella.
-Three U.S. Patents were awarded to Jefferson for this discovery.
+- First use of RT-PCR to identify circulating cells in prostate cancer patients, 1992, by Drs.
+Moreno, Mulholland and Gomella.
+Three U.S. patents were awarded to Jefferson for this discovery.

 - Board of Trustees appointed Dr. L. G. Gomella the first Bernard W. Godwin Associate Professor in Prostate Cancer in 1994, the first prostate cancer specific chair in the U.S.

 - First report of endoluminal ultrasound of the ureter, by Dr. Bagley in 1995.